I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

-Istanbul is known for many wonderful things.
-Its food is perhaps some of the best on the planet.
-Its history is some of the longest & most intriguing.
-Its sights, from the architecture to the views across the Bosphorus to the radiant golden sunsets are gorgeous.
 What Istanbul is not known for is craft beer.
 Alcohol is subjected to high taxes in Turkey, thus discouraging many drinkers.
-Coming from expensive San Francisco, I had no real issue with paying the equivalent of $8-9 USD for a cocktail or $5-6 USD for a craft beer, but compared to other prices in the country, you’ll experience quite a shock if you want to drink in Istanbul.
-That said, there are a few good places where you can go to drink craft beer in Istanbul.
-Here’s what I found during my visit.
+Coming from expensive San Francisco, I had no real issue with paying similar prices for a craft beer or a cocktail in Istanbul, but compared to other prices in the country, you’ll experience quite a shock if you want to drink here.

-The Best Craft Beer in Istanbul, Turkey
+The Best Breweries in Istanbul, Turkey

 The Populist

-The bar & Torch Brewery are located in the former Bomonti Brewery, which has been turned into an entertainment complex with several interesting bars & restaurants.
-Bomontiada is a bit away from where most visitors to Istanbul are likely to be, but the city’s good public transportation makes it easy to get there.
+Bomonti is a bit away from where most visitors to Istanbul are likely to be, but the city’s good public transportation makes it easy to get there.
 The closest metro station is Osmanbey.

 The Populist has a nice selection of beer, with a good variation in styles.
 The food menu has a lot of meat and BBQ.